Frequently Asked Questions

 In general, the winters (January and February) can be a bit cold at night and the days can be quite beautiful and warm when the sun comes out.
 Even though there’s snow.

 The summers (June, July and August) are more wet, warm and humid due to the monsoon showers.
 The roads can be tricky and there might be landslides.

 Spring and autumn are the best seasons to explore Nepal.
 Mostly, it is not too hot and not too cold, there’s not (too much) snow and occasionally rain.

 Still, it is important to make sure that you are prepared to any weather condition.
 Bring clothes that keep you warm and dry in just about any conditions.
 Expect the unexpected.

 Average Temperatures in Nepal (in Degree Celsius )

-In Kathmandu and Pokhara are many ATM’s.
-In other cities, like Butwal and Dharan, are also ATM machines, although these might be slower.
+Yes, Kathmandu and Pokhara have many ATM’s.
+Other cities, like Butwal and Dharan, also have ATM’s.